department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-10-UAT-edit-as-subtask-default-send-checkbox-ui/findings-summary.md

 * One user found the autosave functionality for notification settings surprising, and expected there to be a button to save updates.
 * One participant has 2 middle initials in their name, and expressed frustration that the 2nd initial isn’t capitalized in their name.
   - Engineering note: the middle initial comes back as it's own property from the api, so the assumption is the the middle name is probably coming to the FE as `G m` so not sure there would be much we could do since multiple middle names aren't really supported.
-- X of X participants easily used the profile hub page to navigate
+- All participants easily used the profile hub page to navigate
-- 2 of X participants used the auth menu to navigate to profile
+- 4 of 6 participants used the auth menu to navigate to profile
+  - 1 used the `Go to profile` link on My VA.
   - 1 participant wasn’t aware of the auth menu or the `Go to profile` link on My VA and had to be guided by the moderator.
 ### Letters tool
 - One participant shared a pain point about having to go to a regional office to get their compensation and pension examination letter, and wished it was available in the letters tool
 - One participant expected the Letters section of the site to contain anything the VA mailed to them, and was disappointed not to find a Certificate of Eligibility or Benefit Decision letter on that page
-- One participant was confused by having to verify their address prior to seeing theIR letters
+- One participant was confused by having to verify their address prior to seeing their letters

 >  I’m not sure why on that first page all it's asking me for is my address.
 Not sure what that purpose of that is.
 Why doesn't it just give me the list of letters on the second page?
 It seems like they could give my address and the list of letters on one page instead of having to click twice. - P4
-### Other parts of the site
+### Other areas of interest
-*
-*
+#### Travel pay painpoint
+One participant shared frustration that they’ve never been able to successfully use BTSSS to submit a claim for travel pay, and had missed out on $350 to date.
+They felt the site had a bug, and had attempted to call the MHV help line, and get help in person at their VAMC with no luck.

 ## Who we talked to
 * 6 Veterans
 * 4 identified as Caucasian